How business rates are calculated

 Before you employ a rating advisor, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 If you are considering a challenge to your valuation, the VOA has provided some advice and information.

-This leaflet (PDF 113.8KB) explains how to avoid being caught out by agents who charge more than they save.
+Download advice on using a professional agent (PDF 113.8KB) - explains how to avoid being caught out by agents who charge more than they save.

 Please quote your business rates account reference in all correspondence – your account reference is 7 or 8 digits long and starts with a 3, and you can find it on your business rates bill or any letter we’ve sent about your business rates.